Scott Eberle

 a new book nearing completion:

-The Red Thread of Story
+The Soul's Red Thread

-Emerging, Transforming, Dissolving
+Emerging, Transforming, Trusting

 My second great interest in doing wilderness work is exploring the synergy of having your heart-mind becoming open and spacious - both by being alone in the wide-open desert and by sitting quietly on a meditation cushion.
 Both interests come together in my second book, The Red Thread of Story, which is nearing completion.
 Over 12 chapters, I go in search of why it is we humans tell stories.
 Three parts to the book: the perspective of an end-of-life physician, that of a wilderness guide, and that of a student of Buddhism.

-EXCERPTS FROM
+EXCERPTS FROM THE SOUL'S RED THREAD

 from the Book's Introduction